folio-org/folio-org.github.io/guides/branch-preview.md

 When a GitHub PR is opened for an existing branch on,  the following "preview" related processes occur in addition to existing quality gates (unit tests, SonarQube, etc).

+* The base set of backend FOLIO modules used in the PR are derived from releases specified in the master branch of platform-core and platform-complete (see 'install.json').
+However, there are cases where, in order to adequately test new functionality in a frontend module, replacing a released module with an unreleased version may be necessary to include in the PR.
+This can be accomplished by specifying the backend module you want to substitute for the released module in a file called '.pr-custom-deps.json' located in the top-level directory of your module's repo.
+This is a json-formatted file that contains the 'id' of the module you want to include and the 'action' you want Okapi to take with the module for your tenant - 'enable' or 'disable'.
+The following example will deploy and enable snapshot versions of mod-users-bl and mod-users in place of the default released modules:

+    [
+      {
+        "id" : "mod-users-bl-4.5.0-SNAPSHOT.62",
+         "action" : "enable"
+      },
+      {
+        "id" : "mod-users-15.6.0-SNAPSHOT.76",
+        "action" : "enable"
+      }
+    ]

 * Code from the UI module's branch is merged into either platform-core or platform-complete.
 Essentially replacing the released version of the module.